Pylons/deform/docs/widget.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A mechanism to resolve the requirements of a form into relative
-resource filenames exists as a method:
+resource filenames exists as the method :meth:`deform.Field.get_widget_resources`.
-:meth:`deform.Field.get_widget_resources`.

 .. note::

     Because Deform is framework-agnostic, this method only *reports* to
     its caller the resource paths required for a successful form
     rendering, it does not (cannot) arrange for the reported
-   requirements to be satisfied in a page rendering; satisfying these
+    requirements to be satisfied in a page rendering.
+Satisfying these
     requirements is the responsibility of the calling code.

 The :meth:`deform.Field.get_widget_resources` method returns a
 dictionary with two keys: ``js`` and ``css``.
 The value related to